AskBlockchain/axelar-crosschain-gas-abstraction/README.md

 # Axelar Cross-Chain Gas Payment System

 ## Overview
-The goal of this system is to allow users to pay gas fees on one blockchain (e.g., Ethereum) using tokens from another blockchain (e.g., Avalanche).
+The goal of this system is to allow users to pay gas fees on one blockchain (e.g. Ethereum) using tokens from another blockchain (e.g. Avalanche).
 This solution leverages Axelar's interoperability framework, enabling secure and seamless communication between blockchains.
 The design prioritizes modularity, scalability, and developer-friendliness while ensuring security and usability.

 ---

 ## Problem Statement

 ### Why Do Users Need Native Gas Tokens on Every Chain?
-Users interacting with decentralized applications (dApps) across multiple blockchains must hold the native gas token of each blockchain they engage with (e.g., ETH for Ethereum, MATIC for Polygon, AVAX for Avalanche).
+Users interacting with decentralized applications (dApps) across multiple blockchains must hold the native gas token of each blockchain they engage with (e.g. ETH for Ethereum, MATIC for Polygon, AVAX for Avalanche).
 Without these tokens, users cannot execute transactions or interact with smart contracts.

 ### How Does This Impact User Experience?
 1. **Friction**: Users need to acquire and manage multiple tokens, complicating their onboarding process.